-It should be mentioned that, in a fast place like the financial market a forex signal is helpful only if used at the right time.
+It should be mentioned that, in a fast and liquid market like the forex market, a forex signal is helpful only if used at the right time.
 If received too late, the signal might become unreliable.
 Read on to discover the different types of forex signal, along with how to use them when trading currency pairs.

 Understanding when to open or close a trade is key to successful forex trading and is a crucial part of learning how to trade currency pairs.
 Professional traders have years of experience analysing chart patterns and scrutinising current events and news announcements to help them assess when to open or close a forex position.
 Technical analysts will look for signals to guide them when entering and exiting trades.

 The main difference between manual and automated forex signals is that manual signals are generated by a person who often is a professional trader.
 Automated forex signals, on the other hand, are generated by computer software that analyses the market price action based on algorithms.

 Some providers offer free signals (either as a trial or for an unlimited period of time), while other providers offer paid forex signals.

 Some signals providers only give entry signals, meaning that they provide a signal on when to open a position.
 Others provide only exit signals, meaning that they provide a signal on when to close a position.

 Some traders use trading robots or Expert Advisors (EAs) for their forex signals.
 An EA is a set of rules or an algorithm that places trades when specific criteria are met.
 EAs can be created by anyone with enough technical knowledge and are often sold online.
 Find out about automated trading with the MT4 platform.